 From the U.S. Dept. of Education database, please see: http://ope.ed.gov/accreditation/Index.aspx

-Specialized Accreditation: Boise State University’s College of Education undergoes a rigorous review by the National Council for Accreditation of Teacher Education (NCATE) every seven years; it was reaccredited in Spring 2010.
-NCATE requires extensive collection of data according to quality measures and rubrics to ensure that undergraduate and graduate students are meeting standards within their chosen field of study.
+Specialized Accreditation: Boise State University’s College of Education undergoes a rigorous review by CAEP, the Council for the Accreditation of Teacher Preparation every seven years.
+CAEP announced in fall of 2016 that it was re-accrediting Boise State’s College of Education without reservation, meaning we are not required to update or revise anything.
+CAEP requires an extensive collection of data according to quality measures and rubrics to ensure that undergraduate and graduate students are meeting standards within their chosen field of study.
 In Educational Technology, the program adheres to standards established by two highly respected bodies: the Association for Educational Communications and Technology (AECT) and the International Society for Technology in Education (ISTE).
-The university is currently examining the “Quality Matters” rubric, which provides formative evaluation for online courses.

 Program Review: Internal program evaluations will take place every five years as part of the normal departmental review process conducted by the Office of the Provost.
 This process requires a detailed self-study (including outcome assessments) and a comprehensive review and site visit by external evaluators.

 Graduate College: The program will adhere to all policies and procedures of the Graduate College, which is assigned broad institutional oversight of all graduate degree and certificate programs.